luiscarlosjayk/MooGooMaps/README.md

 		<head>
 			<meta name="viewport" content="initialscale=1.0, userscalable=no" />
 			<script type="text/javascript" src="http://maps.google.com/maps/api/js?sensor=false" />
+			<script type="text/javascript" src="MooGooMaps/Sourcescripts" /> // Here, include the MooGooMaps files you will need for you application

 			[... whatever else you have in your document head]
-			<script type="text/javascript" src="MooGooMaps/Sourcescripts" /> // Here, include the MooGooMaps files
-			you will need for you application

-		and at Document Body, you could have a Div element like this:
 		</head>

 		<body>
+			//and at Document Body, you could have a Div element like this:
 			<style type="text/css">
 			  #map_canvas { width: 100%; height: 100%; }
 			</style>
 			<div id="map_canvas"></div>

 			[... whatever else code you have in your document body]
 		</body>
 	</html>